Process management

 • Build dynamic logic into a Process

-Track Process engagement with reporting
+Process reporting

-Set up variables for Process tracking
+Set up tracking Variables

 1. In your Process, add a Set Variable block at the beginning of the Process flow.